COLLAGE is an arts venue in San Pedro that opened in July 2021.

 -

-Actor's Jungle Workshop - February
+Actor’s Jungle Workshops - April

 Interested in developing skills that will help you be successful in live theater or in front of a camera?
 Award-winning actor William August works with a small class to develop your talent.
 This is one of a series of workshops with friendly, supportive coaching that can lead to casting in productions great and small.